 In terms of cash collection, borrowers pay the transaction fees primarily on a monthly basis over the term of the loan for loans originated in 2013 and through the nine months ended September 30, 2014.
 In the fourth quarter of 2014, we adopted a new fee collection schedule whereby we either collect the entire amount of the transaction fee from borrowers upfront upon completion of our loan origination services, or collect a portion of the transaction fee upfront and the rest on a monthly basis over the term of the loan.
 We made this change to improve our cash flow position prior to our carve-out from CreditEase in anticipation of the fact that we would no longer be able to rely on CreditEase for our corporate cash management and to ensure that we would receive sufficient cash upfront to set aside funds for our new quality assurance program.
 The fee collection schedule is impacted by the channels through which borrowers are acquired.
-Under this new system, we collect all transaction fees upfront from borrowers acquired through referrals by CreditEase's on-theground sales network, which is similar to CreditEase's current business practice and also help to provide the cash flows required for our business operations.
-Borrowers acquired from online channels typically pay only a portion, up to 78%, of the transaction fee upfront and the remainder on a monthly basis over the term of the loan, with the upfront portion being an amount sufficient to provide cash for the quality assurance program.
+Under this system, we collect full amount of the transaction fees upfront from borrowers acquired through referrals by CreditEase's nationwide service network in most cases, which is similar to CreditEase's current business practice and also help to provide the cash flows required for our business operations.
+Borrowers acquired from online channels typically pay only a portion of the transaction fee upfront and the remainder on a monthly basis over the term of the loan.
+In July 2017, we changed our funding policy for our quality assurance program.
+Instead of setting aside the full amount to be contributed to the program in a lump sum, we contribute to the program in installments with each installment equal to 30% of transaction fee we receive from the borrower each time until the full amount is contributed.